-Prerequisite - Algebra I 1 Credit
+Prerequisite - Algebra I

-Geometry Prep is a full-year course and covers many of the fundamental concepts of Geometry and their applications with additional time built into the schedule for practice and activities that will strengthen skills.
+Geometry Prep is a full year course and covers many of the

+fundamental concepts of Geometry and their applications with additional time built into the schedule for practice and activities that will strengthen skills.
 In this course, the student will be exposed to concepts that require spatial, analytical, and theoretical consideration.
+Working with the basic geometric figures (points, lines, planes, quadrilaterals, triangles, etc.) the student will use spatial reasoning to solve problems.
+Computation is very much a part of this course which uses many concepts from Algebra in problem solving.
+Additionally.

 Working with the basic geometric figures (points, lines, planes, quadrilaterals, triangles, etc.) the student will use spatial reasoning to solve problems.
 Computation is very much a part of this course which uses many concepts from Algebra in problem solving.
 Additionally, using concepts from Algebra as a tool to analyze and draw geometric conclusions is a new application of Algebra that students will utilize.
 This course also introduces the student to the direct use and application of theory through its exploration of theorems, postulates and corollaries.